 Esprit de Tablas Blanc 2011

 Modelled after the Beaucastel white, this blend is made of 64% Roussanne, 26% Grenache Blanc and 10% Picpoul Blanc.
 On the nose, it has aromas of fresh stone fruit, apples and spice.
 The rich and creamy texture (the wine went through malolactic fermentation) is balanced by nice acidity, making it a great wine for an elegant Thanksgiving dinner.

 Esprit de Tablas 2012

-Denner Vineyards, like a few other estates in Paso, were founded by passionate (and wealthy) wine-lovers from Colorado.
+Denner Vineyards, like a few other estates in Paso, were founded by passionate and wealthy wine-lovers from Colorado.
 The Denner family earned their way back to California by owning and operating Ditch Witch trenching machine dealerships in several Western states.
 Once the dream place in Paso Robles was found in late 1990s, the owners engaged well-known consultants to plan and plant the vineyard.
-They also put a lot of care in designing the winery, which is one of few gravity-flow wineries in California.
+They also put a lot of care in designing the winery, which is one of the few gravity-flow wineries in California.

 Epoch Estate Wines

-On the whimsical side were the wine names, such as Ingenuity, Authenticity, and Sensibility, and tasting notes, or rather drawings, created by Epoch’s winemaker Jordan Fiorentini.
+On the whimsical side were the wine names, such as Ingenuity, Authenticity, and Sensibility, and tasting notes, or rather tasting drawings, created by Epoch’s winemaker Jordan Fiorentini.

 We were particularly intrigued by 2011 Veracity, a Grenache-based wine (plus 25% Mourvedre and 18% Syrah), that the winery compared to both Lara Croft and Audrey Hepburn.
 Aged 16 months in 25% new French oak barrels, it was a complex, layered wine with a lot of fruit and pronounced minerality.
 Using Fiorentini’s words, it felt “like you’ve eaten raspberries and licked rocks”.